LispCookbook/cl-cookbook/data-structures.md

 Structures offer a way to store data in named slots.
 They support single inheritance.

-They can be considered superceded by classes of the Common Lisp Object System (CLOS), that don't have their limitations (see below).
+Classes provided by the Common Lisp Object System (CLOS) are more flexible however structures may offer better performance (see for example the SBCL manual).

 ### Creation